VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 To submit, you must create a pull request from your forked repository to ours.

 1. **Fork, clone, edit, push**.
 Clone your forked repo locally and edit your YAML files.
 Commit your changes to the `dev` branch, or to your own branch if you like.
 Push to your forked repo. _Tip: if you have never done this before with GitHub, this may be a learning experience for you.
 Get help from your friends, TA, or instructor._
-3. **Create a pull requests against our _dev_ branch**.
+3. **Create single a pull request against our _dev_ branch**.
 You must name your pull request after the CVEs that you are editing, for example "CVE-2011-3092 and CVE-2011-3093".
 Write a brief description that will become the commit message.
 Please create one pull request that edits all of your CVE files.
 4. **Correct anything from feedback or build tests**.
 We have all of our YAML files run against some integrity checkers on Travis CI to verify they have roughly the correct structure.
 If your pull request does not pass, then check the details of the build to see which tests failed.
 You might have broken YAML syntax, or the wrong format for a commit, or some other issue. **_You must fix build issues before the Round 1 deadline._** To fix any issues, just edit your CVEs, commit, and push.
 The pull request will automatically update (you don't need to create a new pull request if you want to correct something).
 Don't worry about committing and pushing too many times - we will "squash" your commits into one commit on the final merge. *Note*: only checking your work on Travis can be tedious.
-To run the integrity checkers locally, see the README.md at the root of this repository.
+If you want to run the integrity checkers locally, see the README.md at the root of this repository.
 5. **Respond to feedback**.
 You might get immediate feedback from someone else on the project, even before Round 1 is done.
 See details below.

 Grading:
 * 20pts.
 Build passes on the pull request by the deadline.
+* 10pts.
+Is the CWE appropriate?
+* 10pts.
+Is the opening description written in plain English in a way that an average 2nd-year computer science major would understand it? (i.e. don't know security, doesn't know Chromium details, but knows some programming) Note: just parroting the NVD description is not usually good enough.
+* 10pts.
+Is the VCC filled out, is it a valid commit hash, and is it not a simple refactoring?
+* 10pts.
+Are there interesting commits noted?
+Or, is there a good reason stated that there weren't interesting commits? (i.e. is there evidence that the student did this part?)
+* 20pts.
+Would the Mistakes Made section be useful for a future student or industry practitioner?
+Do we have a better understanding of why this vulnerability started, was missed, and was fixed?
-* 30pts.
-Overall quality of research
+* 10pts.
+Overall quality of research.
-* 30pts.
+* 10pts.
 Clear voice in writing.

 ## Round 2: Reviewing other Pull Requests